lillanes/dotfiles/README.md

 supposed to hold local system- or machine-specific configs (and is not kept in this repository).

+## Dunst

+Very close to the example config provided by dunst.
+Some cosmetic changes, correct paths to third party software, and makes notifications appear in the monitor where the mouse pointer is.

+## Less

+Use color codes (e.g., for git-diff) and mouse wheel.

 ## Git

 Nothing special.
-Just setup name and email, and aliases I'm used to.
+Just setup name and email, editor, mandatory configs, and aliases I'm used to.

 ## Python